MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/elasticache.md

 - ElastiCache is a service offering managed Redis or Memcached instances
 - Caches are in-memory databases with really high performance and low latency
 - Caches help reduce load from databases for read intensive workloads
-- AWS takes cares of OS maintenance/patching, optimizations, setup, configuration, monitoring, failure recovery and backups for cache instances
+- AWS takes care of OS maintenance/patching, optimization, setup, configuration, monitoring, failure recovery and backups for cache instances

 ## ElastiCache Solution Architectures